kevinsullivan/TMDE/README.md

 # Your Mathematics Development Environment
 ## Why you're here

-You're here because you want the coolest mathematical development environment ever, "near-zero" configuring of your own computer.
-That's what we have for you right here.
-You provide VSCode and Docker Desktop installations on a Windows 10 (footnote below) or MacOS computer, and we give you a Mathematics Development Environment based for now on the Lean Prover (Community) and its library of formalized mathematics.
-To get it, just follow the yellow brick road .,..,.,..,.,...
+You're here because you want the coolest mathematical development environment ever, based on the Lean Prover (Community) and its library of formalized mathematics, with little configuring of your own computer.
+As long as you provide VSCode and Docker Desktop running properly on a Windows 10 or MacOS computer, we give you a Mathematics Development Environment based for now on the Lean Prover (Community) and its library of formalized mathematics.
+Off news for Windows 10 Home users: We cannot guarantee that Docker Deskop will run properly for you on a Windows Home computer.
+We recommend an easy upgrade to Windows 10 Professional or Education.
+Now just follow the yellow brick road .,..,.,..,.,...

 ## .,,.. the Yellow Brick Road
 - Update your operating system: